AlexHolly/godot-http/README.md

  - changing timeout and pass headers not supported.
  - headers are static inside the script.

-#Errors:
+##Errors:

-code on internal errors is always 404
+The error code on internal errors is always 404.

-	##response["body"] contains an error description
+The response["body"] contains an error description

 	"Parse Error unsupported body type"
 	"Connection error, can't reach host"
 	"Request failed, invalid params?"

-#How to use
+##How to use

 There are two versions.